Leo-314159/Leo-314159/README.md

 - 👋 Hi, I’m @Leo-314159
-- 👀 I’m interested in t elling stories through data
+- 👀 I’m interested in telling stories through data
 - 🌱 I’m currently starting my learning path with Python
 - 💞️ I’m looking to collaborate on any Pythin cool projects :)
 - 📫 How to reach me leo.gonzalem@gmail.com